Hisense U7S Pro Review

 Overall rating

-The Hisense U7S Pro is undoubtedly a successful model, but it is designed for specific tasks.
+Hisense U7S Pro is, without a doubt, a successful model, but built for specific tasks.
 Its absolute domain is bright, sunlit living rooms.
-Thanks to its powerful brightness (over 2200 nits in HDR) and matte panel, during the day you can expect a comfortable image – without squinting and fighting glare.
-This great performance during the day is paired with rich features.
-We get excellent upscaling for lower-quality content (e.g., traditional television), a fantastic remote, and sound fine-tuned by Devialet.
-Importantly, this bright screen has also maximized features for gamers.
-It offers up to four HDMI 2.1 ports, VRR, ALLM, and refresh rates of up to 330 Hz!
-All of these features make it a true beast for consoles or PC, as long as we overlook its lack of support for the HGiG format.
-However, while the television shines (or is "matte"? 😉) during the day, certain compromises emerge after dark.
-Although the screen received a significant upgrade compared to last year's model in terms of the number of Mini-LED dimming zones, the new generation does not show a significant improvement in black quality.
-Generally, it is good, but sometimes there is a feeling that the algorithms don’t quite manage such a large number of dimming points.
-It is clear that – like every Mini-LED – the U7S Pro will lose to OLEDs during nighttime viewing.
-In overall terms, it is still a very versatile, well-equipped television for everyday use.
-So if you are looking for a TV that will give you a satisfying image at any time of day, while also not wanting to pay as much as for top-tier models, this one will be a great choice.
+Thanks to its massive brightness (over 2200 nits in HDR) and matte panel, during the day you can count on a comfortable picture, without squinting or fighting reflections.
+This great daytime form goes hand in hand with rich features.
+You get excellent upscaling of lower-quality sources (e.g., traditional broadcast TV), a brilliant remote, and sound tuned by Devialet.
+Importantly, this bright screen also delivers the maximum when it comes to gaming features.
+It has four HDMI 2.1 ports, VRR, ALLM, and refresh rates up to 330 Hz.
+All these traits make it a real beast for consoles or PC, provided you forgive its lack of HGiG support.
+While the TV shines (or should I say "mattes"?) 😉 during the day, some compromises show up after dark.
+Although the screen received a significant upgrade over last year’s model in terms of the number of Mini-LED dimming zones, the new generation does not show a marked improvement in black level.
+Overall it’s good, but sometimes it feels like the algorithms don’t quite handle such a large number of dimming points.
+It’s clear that, like any Mini-LED, the U7S Pro loses to OLEDs during nighttime viewing.
+In the final analysis it’s still a very versatile, well-equipped TV for everyday use.
+So if you’re looking for a TV that will give you a satisfying picture at any time of day and you don’t want to pay as much as for top-tier models, this one will be an excellent choice.

 Advantages